townleym/markdown-cv/index.md

 __Shaping data__

 I'm an old bash hack.
-Even on pretty big files I can strip all the quotes out pretty quickly with *$ sed -e 's:\"::g' inputfile* or extract all of the records whose fields match some regular expression *$ awk -F'|' '$2 ~ /regex/' > outfile*.
+Before reformatting as column-major parquet, loading into HDFS I can do some quick exlploration on even pretty big text files using regular expresseion together with the *gnu coreutils* (<div style="font-family:monospace">sed, awk, grep</div>).

 __I'm a teacher__